Mazda 6 Tourer Review

 At least flipping the rear seats down is a simple job – just tug on a lever in the boot and they tumble forward with a satisfying thunk.

 There are just four trim levels to choose from – each with an impressive list of standard features.
 As such there are few extra options to pay for, and only one option pack so deciding which suits you best is easy.
 SE-L Lux Nav has probably the best balance between price and kit.

-The Mazda 6 Tourer is a fun car to drive.
-It manages to be comfortable and quiet yet even the still feels agile, sporty almost.
+The Mazda 6 Tourer manages to be comfortable and quiet to drive, but you’ll have more fun in the Mondeo.
 There are three petrol engines and two diesels to choose from – the 2.0-litre 165bhp petrol is the best to go for if you don’t drive too many miles.
-The lower powered of the 2.2-litre diesels is the best bet if you are a high miler.
+The lower-powered of the 2.2-litre diesels is the best bet if you are a high miler.
 All engines can come with either a manual or automatic gearbox, except the top-of-the-range 2.5-litre petrol, which is auto only.

 The Mazda 6 scored five stars in Euro NCAP crash tests when it was last tested in 2013.
 The tests have since got tougher but the Mazda 6 still has an impressive list of safety kit and driver aids.
 Every car gets Blind Spot Monitoring with Rear Cross Traffic Alert, Adaptive Cruise Control and Lane Keep Assist.
 Every Mazda 6 also gets a heads-up display so you don’t need to look away from the road ahead for sat-nav instructions or speed limits.

 Flipping the rear seats down is simple enough but the Mazda 6 Tourer misses out on some practical touches and features found in alternatives.